Suggested Questions for Exit Interviews Suggested Questions for Exit Interviews with Faculty Denied Tenure or Advised Out

 2) Did you receive any mentoring?
 If so, what type of mentoring and how effective was it?
 Did you take full advantage of the mentoring that was offered to you?
 Do you wish that you had received more mentoring than you did?

 3) Did you do everything you could have done to bring concerns or difficulties you were having to the attention of those who might have been able to help you address them?
-If teaching was a concern, did you seek help from your colleagues, or from the Center for Excellence in Learning and Teaching, formerly known as the Instructional Development Program?
+If teaching was a concern, did you seek help from your colleagues, or from the Schreyer Institute for Teaching Excellence?
 If publication was an issue, did you seek advice from others in your field, and if so, were they helpful in giving it?

 4) What advice would you have for other faculty members beginning on the tenure track?